osg-htc/docs/docs/data/stashcache/install-cache.md

 network to cache data frequently used on the OSG, reducing data transfer over the wide-area network and decreasing access latency.

+!!! note "Minimum version for this documentation"
+    This document describes features introduced in XCache 3.3.0, released on 2022-12-08.
+    When installing, ensure that your version of the `stash-cache` RPM is at least 3.3.0.

 !!! note
     The OSDF cache was previously named "Stash Cache" and some documentation and software may use the old name.